 8km South of Arras.

-He had an older brother, Joseph 17, who is listed as Fruiterer Greens.
+He had an older brother, Joseph 17, who is listed as Fruiterer Greens, born Skelton.

-There four younger sisters - Elizabeth 12, Susannah 9, Isabella 8 and Miriam 5.
+There are four younger sisters - Elizabeth 12, Susannah 9, Isabella 8 and Miriam 5, all born in Skelton.

 The 1/5th Bn, Durham Light Infantry were formed in Stockton on Tees in August 1914.

-The British attack was against the formidable Hindenburg Line, to which the enemy had recently made a strategic withdrawal.
+The British attacked East of Arras from April 9th to May 16th against the formidable Hindenberg Line, to which the Germans had made a strategic withdrawal earlier in the year.

 This operation was part of a larger plan by the French General Nivelle who attacked further South on the Aisne at the same time, with tragic results for the French Infantry, who afterwards staged a partial mutiny.

 A great many men were killed and wounded in the British advance, more on average per day than on the Somme.